Wonderful service from start to finish.

 In order for your disclosure to become protected it has to be made to one of the following:

 - your employer (usually at a managerial level);

 - persons prescribed by an order of the Secretary of State

 The idea of whistleblowing in the face of serious wrong-doing is a daunting one.
 It may need courage to come forward and be counted, but the law is there to protect you if you choose to make a disclosure.

 It is important that you contact an experienced solicitor before making a disclosure to ascertain what your options are.
-You can find out more detail on whether you have a whistleblowing claim here.
-Alternatively, to discuss how we can support you, contact us on 023 8071 7717 or email email@example.com.
+To discuss how we can support you, contact us on 023 8071 7717 or email email@example.com.